 - Right-click on the program you wish to run as administrator and select “Open file location.”

-- Once you are in the program’s folder, right-click on it again and click “Properties.”
+- Once in the program’s folder, right-click on it again and click “Properties.”

 - Go to the “Shortcut” tab and click the “Advanced” options.

-- In the Advanced Properties window, put a check on “Run as Administrator” and click “OK.”
+- In the Advanced Properties window, check “Run as Administrator” and click “OK.”